3 Crucial Federal Retirement Choices

 Another concern that retirees have is the loss of independence – and with the cost of nursing homes rising as well, retirees will want to make sure they have a plan to pay for this coverage, if needed.

 When it comes to long-term care insurance, most people are afraid of paying too much for a program they may never use.
 However, remember that statistically, we know that 70% of us will end up needing some sort of long-term care.
-Be sure to explore the different functions of FLTCIP and other private products to determine which is best suited for your family’s needs.
+Be sure to explore the different products to determine which is best suited for your family’s needs.

 No matter where you are in your career, I would encourage you to at least consider the prospect of needing long-term care insurance.
 The right coverage can help protect your retirement savings and assets in the event you or your loved ones ever need long-term care.